markeytos/EZRadiusClient/README.md

 ## Downloading Allowed IP Addresses from Policy

 Building off of the previous command, this command also calls the ```GetRadiusPoliciesAsync()``` method to get the policies, but it saves all the allowed IP addresses of a policy into a .csv file.
 The program asks the user which policy's IP addresses should be saved.
 To run this, use the ```download``` verb when running the SampleApp with the following flags.
-An example of the output .csv file is in the SampleApp directory and titled ```IPs.csv```.
+An example of the output .csv file is in the SampleApp directory and titled ```Sample.csv```.

 ```
     -s, --scope          The token scope for the EZRadius instance.